Honorifics in Judaism

 There are a number of honorifics in Judaism that vary depending on the status of, and the relationship to, the person to whom one is referring.

 Hasid

 Ḥasīd is a Jewish honorific, frequently used as a term of exceptional respect in the Talmudic and early medieval periods.

-Talmid Chakham

-Talmid Chakham is an honorific title which is given to a man who is well versed in Jewish law, i. e., a Torah scholar.

 Rabbi

-The word Rabbi, means "master" and is traditionally used for a religious teacher.
+The word Rabbi means "master" and is traditionally used for a religious teacher.
 In English in particular, it came to be commonly used to refer to any ordained Jewish scholar.

 In Israel, among the Haredim, Rabbi can be used colloquially interchangeably with the Yiddish Reb, and is used as a friendly title, similar to calling someone "Sir".
 Lastly it is also used when referring to the Tannaim.